© Crown copyright 2020

 Box 14 - type of declaration

 If you (or a depositor using a public warehouse) want to be authorised to make declarations using simplified procedures then you (or a depositor for a public warehouse) must also be authorised for CFSP.
-You should check the relevant box in this section even if the CFSP authorisation isn’t held by you.
+You should check the relevant box in this section even if the CFSP authorisation is not held by you.

 What procedure do you intend to use - if you intend to have goods deposited into your customs warehouse by means of the Simplified Declaration Procedure (SDP) or Entry In the Declarant’s Records (EIDR, formally LCP temporary storage), please detail who holds the authorisation.
 If you intend to remove goods from your customs warehouse using EIDR (formally known as LCP removals from customs warehousing) or SDP (for removals to Onward Supply Relief only), please explain who holds the authorisation and which procedure they’ll be removed to (for example, free circulation, processing etc).